Artist’s Statement

 ARTIST’S BACKGROUND

-He became a working artist after being discovered by Cleveland art maven and gallerist Deba Gray in 2014.
+He was discovered by Cleveland art maven and gallerist Deba Gray in 2014.
 He was 59 years old at that life altering moment.
 His debut solo exhibition, The Grasp of Order, was presented by Ms. Gray and Serena Harrigan at Grays Auctioneers in Cleveland 2016-2017.

 Knysna Night Blossom - Stephen Calhoun